jaols/PSJumpStart/README.md

 ### `$PSDefaultParameterValues`

-The use of `pfd` files separates default parameters from the PowerShell scripts.
+The use of `dfp` files separates default parameters from the PowerShell scripts.
 The `dfp` files are loaded in a preset order where the first encountered setting is used.
 So user preference will override the default settings for the `psm1` module file.
 The preset order is defined in the `Get-SettingFiles` function.
 The `Get-GlobalDefaultsFromDfpFiles` populates the PowerShell variable from file content.

  As the `$PSDefaultParameterValues` may be set for all functions it is possible for `Write-Verbose` to present output from functions in `psm1` modules without typing `-Verbose:$VerbosePrefererence` in ALL function calls or the use of `Get-CallerPreference` command (which by the way is included for reference):